-We Asked an Expert if One Pill Can Have Lasting Effects on the Brain
+We Asked An Expert if One Pill Can Have Lasting Effects on the Brain

 No.

-To come back to my encounter with that stranger, is it really possible that he’s been high for ten years?
+To come back to my encounter with that stranger, is it really possible that he’s been high for 10 years?

 Completely.
 But in order to know, we should have met him before.
-I cannot be sure about what was up with this man, but from what you told me, he sounds psychotic.
+I can not be surea about what was up with this man, but from what you told me, he sounds psychotic.

 Maybe next time you’ll be totally fried.